Contact the Church Buildings and Pastoral Department

 Sally joined the Church Buildings and Pastoral Department as Administrator on 22 August 2017.
 Sally was born in South London but has lived in Cambridgeshire since she was eight years old.
 Sally has spent the last 17 years in local government for both Fenland District and the County Council in various guises including as a Senior Personal Assistant, Business Support Officer and Manager.

-Sally will be the first point of contact for the Department for all enquiries from parishes about building works and handling routine casework.
-She will also provide administrative support to Frances in her role as Pastoral Secretary.
+Sally is the first point of contact for the Department for all enquiries from parishes about building works and handling routine casework.
+She also provides administrative support to Frances in her role as Pastoral Secretary.

-In her spare time Sally has a passion for watching Formula 1 racing and hopes to experience it first hand next year in Singapore.
-She also enjoys spending time with her grandchildren and travelling, and is in the process of completing a Diploma in Business Administration.
+In her spare time Sally has a passion for watching Formula 1 racing, enjoys spending time with her grandchildren and travelling, and has just completed a Diploma in Business Administration.